 3. [5 Points] Magic Square.
 For the last exercise we will have a look at the classic pen and paper puzzle called magic square.
 The premise of the game is very intuitive.
-You are given a grid of numbers, where some cells are not filled out.
+You are given a grid of numbers, where some of them might be missing.
 Your goal is to determine the missing numbers so that the sum in each row, column, and diagonal is the same.
 In a sense, you are trying to balance out the square of numbers.

 The magic square is read from a file, where the numbers are separated by spaces and unknown cells are marked with "\\".
-For the input file 'test0.txt' the resulting magic square is shown in Figure ??.
+For the test0.txt the resulting magic square is shown in Figure 1.